EK-W/Rainbow/notes.md

 - ~~Write an implementation in rainbowFactory.~~
 - ~~Separate it into multiple files.~~
 - ~~Separate headers into folder~~
-- Allow setting of starting points
+- ~~Allow setting of starting points~~
 - ~~Consider moving back to working with coords instead of pixels~~
+- Decouple Display from rest of rainbow.
-- Create functions to aid setting up configuration structs
+- ~~Create functions to aid setting up configuration structs~~
 - Make function naming schemes more like SDL, always beginning with their "class" type.
 - Create utility file with code to, for instance, set pixel colors and stuff
 - Standardize field naming conventions
-- Add informational functions (like gettingthe size of the queue, for example)
+- Add informational functions (like getting the size of the queue, for example)
 - Make a struct rainbowSetup which includes function pointers to each of the customizable generation functions
 	- Make there be default rainbowSetup functions and then functions to change each function.
 	- Hey uhhhhh how are we gonna deal with struct definitions??